-Course Content and Outcome Guide for SOC 213
+Course Content and Outcomes Guide for SOC 213 Effective Fall 2021

 - Course Number: